Atlas975/Notes/Cybersecurity/SecurityManagement/Contingency_planning.md

 ___
 # Contingency planning
-- If [[Risk_management|risk management]] is about identifying risk and [[Incident_response_planning|incident response planning]] is about reacting to system comprimises, than contingency planning is about making sure an organisation survives and thrives
+- If [[Risk_management|risk management]] is about identifying risk and [[Incident_response_planning|incident response planning]] is about reacting to system attacks, than contingency planning is about making sure an organisation survives after the attack